53 Different Types of Beetles in Michigan

 26. Plum Curculio

-The plum curculio sometimes referred to as the fruitworm beetle, is a type of weevil.
+The plum curculio, sometimes called the fruitworm beetle, is a type of weevil.
 The adult plum curculio has a reddish-brown coloring with black legs and antennae.

 Plum curculios are most active during June and July when they seek out plums, peaches, apricots, cherries, and apples.
 They’re known to inflict significant damage on fruit trees.